 Why fossil fuel-free instead of carbon-free?

 A focus on only carbon, or greenhouse gas emissions, is restrictive because it leaves out the full scope of impacts on human health and ecosystems from other pollutants and wastes associated with the sourcing, production, and burning of fossil fuels.

-Harvard will advance these new goals by establishing a Sustainability Executive Committee to oversee progress and by launching cross-disciplinary working groups that will research and provide recommendations in key areas including maximizing on-campus energy efficiency, exploring development of a carbon price or surcharge on on-campus fossil fuel energy use, evaluating off-site emissions reduction projects, and developing guidance for addressing the University’s Scope 3 emissions.
+Harvard has advanced these goals by establishing a Presidential Committee on Sustainability to oversee progress and by launching cross-disciplinary working groups that research and provide recommendations in key areas including maximizing on-campus energy efficiency, exploring development of a carbon price or surcharge on on-campus fossil fuel energy use, evaluating off-site emissions reduction projects, and developing guidance for addressing the University’s Scope 3 emissions.